About

 History & Vision

-The Damage Prevention Institute’s mission builds on the industry-leading insights of CGA’s Next Practices Initiative and by utilizing a stakeholder-centered approach to develop performance metrics that reflect commitment to Best Practices and dedication to improving the reliability of the U.S. damage prevention system for everyone involved.
+The Damage Prevention Institute’s mission builds on the industry-leading insights of CGA’s Next Practices Initiative and by utilizing a stakeholder-driven approach to develop performance metrics that reflect commitment to Best Practices and dedication to improving the reliability of the U.S. damage prevention system for everyone involved.

 Ongoing Improvement